valencenet/valence-manifests/README.md

 It is also helpful if you are using readiness and liveness probes to ensure availablity.

-**3) Label your Kubernetes Service for that Deployment with the Valence proxy collection and replace your existing service with a Valence comptable service.**
+**3) Label your Kubernetes Service for that Deployment with the Valence proxy collection and replace your existing service with a Valence compatible service.**

 Example [todo-backend-django/service.yaml](./example/workloads/todo-backend-django-valence/service.yaml)
 Change: